Liu Bei: Conflict with Lü Bu (195–198)

 Lü Bu, fearing that Yuan Shu would turn on him after eliminating Liu Bei obstructed Yuan Shu's attempts to destroy Liu Bei.
-At this time, Lu Bu's commanders said to him: "Liu Bei has changed his allegiance too often.
+At this time, Lü Bu's commanders said to him: "Liu Bei has changed his allegiance too often.
 It is difficult to know what he is going to do and develop relations with him.
 Soon, you will have to think of a way to take care of him."
-However, Lu Bu didn't listen to them and even related the matter to Liu Bei.
+However, Lü Bu didn't listen to them and even related the matter to Liu Bei.
 Liu Bei was alarmed and maneuvered to distance himself sending a messenger to Lü Bu with a request to be relocated to Xiaopei.
 Lü Bu agreed, and Liu Bei was able to safely arrive at Xiaopei where he immediately raised 10 000 troops.

 Upon seeing Liu Bei's growing power, Lü Bu became worried that Liu Bei would turn against him so he launched a preemptive attack on Xiaopei.
 Liu Bei was defeated and fled to the imperial capital, Xuchang, where he took shelter under Cao Cao, the warlord who had been controlling the Han central government since he had brought the figurehead Emperor Xian of Han to Xuchang in 196.
 Cao Cao welcomed Liu Bei warmly, used Emperor Xian's name to appoint him as the Governor of Yu Province and put him in command of some troops.
 Liu Bei then returned to the Eastern front to keep an eye on Lü Bu.

 During the year 197, Yang Feng and Han Xian were brigands who raided the area between Yang and Xu provinces and were ordered by Lü Bu to lead their troops to raid Liu Bei's supplies.
 However, Liu Bei successfully lured them into a trap.
 Yang Feng was killed while Han Xian managed to escape.